tabarra/txAdmin/README.md

 ## Running (Windows/Linux)
+Currently **txAdmin is included in all FXServer builds** above 2325, so to run it for the first time simply do the following:
+- Update FXServer to the latest artifact/build (2325 or superior)
+- If Windows, run FXServer.exe | If Linux, run `./run.sh`
+- Open one of the URLs shown and configure txAdmin

-Currently txAdmin is included in all FXServer Windows builds above 2310, so to run it for the first time simply double click `FXServer.exe`.
-After that you could also run the `start_<build>_<profile>.bat` file created, or call it via cmd/bash if you want to edit the ConVars (profile, port, folder).
+After that you could also run the `start_<build>_<profile>.bat` file created, or call it via cmd/bash if you want to edit the ConVars (ex http port).
-If on Linux, you can download the [LATEST BUILD](https://github.com/tabarra/txAdmin/releases/latest) and extract it into the `alpine/opt/cfx-server/citizen/system_resources/monitor` folder, or build it from the source.

-txAdmin requires to be launched from *inside* FXServer in monitor mode, to do that, just execute the `run.sh` or `run.cmd` without **any** `+exec` arguments.
+txAdmin requires to be launched from *inside* FXServer in monitor mode, to do that, just execute the `run.sh` or `FXServer.exe` without **any** `+exec` arguments.

 ### ConVars
 - **serverProfile:** The name of the server profile to start.
 Profiles are saved/loaded from the current directory inside the `txData` folder.
 The default is `default`.